Listen to the Smiths!

 I had one ingot five or six years ago that did what I wanted, but for the life of me I can't figure out what I did differently that time.

-of solidification completely changes the way in which the dendrites form, not
+effect, since rate of solidification completely changes the way in which the dendrites form, not just the spacing

 In the steel industry an ingot that cools too slowly and alligns too well is said to have "ingotism" and these ingots are extremely difficult to forge without cracking.